The Parallel Port

 Each signal is assigned to a specific bit within the registers that make up the hardware/software interface to the parallel port.
 The registers are a block of 3 registers starting from the parallel port's base address.
 These ports are referred to as the LPT ports and have the I/O base addresses of 3BCh, 378h and 278h.
 Implementations of the parallel port that support the advanced modes of the IEEE1284 standard use 8 to 16 registers and are located at I/O addresses 378h or 278h or, in the case of a Plug and Play compliant parallel adapter, are re-locatable.
 Table 2.2.2 identifies the registers for the standard parallel port.

-The parallel port has three commonly address blocks - 3BCh-3BFh (4 bytes), 378h-37Fh (8 bytes), and 278h-37Fh (8 bytes).
+The parallel port has three frequently used address blocks - 3BCh-3BFh (4 bytes), 378h-37Fh (8 bytes), and 278h-27Fh (8 bytes).
 The 3BCh base address was originally used for parallel ports on video cards, and fell into disuse when video cards ceased to use parallel ports.
 It later reappeared as an option for an LPT base address.
 LPT1 is normally assigned base address 378h, while LPT2 is assigned base address 278h.
 The parallel port device registers occupy 3 bytes, beginning at the specified base address, and the bits in each register have specific signals associated with them, as shown in the table below.

 |Standard Parallel Port (SPP) Registers|